240 – Dress Code

 1. Fingernails must be uniform in length and not be excessively long.

-2. Uniformed female deputies or detention officers’ fingernails must be manicured to no more than one-quarter inch past the longest part of the nail bed.
+2. The fingernails of uniformed personnel must be manicured to no more than one-quarter inch past the longest part of the nail bed.

-3. Fingernails must not be covered with fluorescent, neon, gold, silver, or any metal-colored polish, or otherwise be flashily colored, designed, or ornamented.
+3. Fingernails of uniformed personnel must not be covered with fluorescent, neon, gold, silver, or any metal-colored polish, or otherwise be flashily colored, designed, or ornamented.

 4. Polish, if worn by males, must be either clear or colorless.